-My friend posted a quote the other day that has me thinking (although it should have me ‘doing’).
+My friend posted a quote the other day that has me thinking (although it should have me “doing”).
 I’ve actually read this a couple times but now, more than ever, I am considering the implications and whether or not I agree.
-Then I thought the Rabbit Room is a perfect place for such an excerpt:
+Then I Read More ›

 I fell for it again these last few weeks.
 And it hurt more people than I wish to admit.

-The latest Rabbit Room interview shines a spotlight on Centricity singer/songwriter Jason Gray.
-Some of you might know Jason’s music from the brand new album he’s supposed to have by now but doesn’t because he’s taking absolutely forever to write anything new at all.
-When I asked him off the record about this delay, he [...]
+The latest Rabbit Room interview shines a spotlight on Centricity Records singer/songwriter Jason Gray.
+Some of you might know Jason’s music from the brand new album he’s supposed to have by now but doesn’t because he’s Read More ›

 Recently, I ran across an article about an elementary school in Colorado that took a group of fifth graders to an art museum…